-For chickens, they're as addictive as any drug.
+For chickens, mealworms are as addictive as any drug.
 For humans, we like throwing out handfuls and watching the flock run after them like mini dinosaurs.

-But are mealworms a healthy treat for chickens?
+But are they a healthy treat for chickens?
 Should they be given all year round, or only on special occasions?

 And why has the European Union made it illegal to feed mealworms to chickens?